 The ski area on the Betelberg is smaller and more suited to families.
 A 3-km-long toboggan run leads from the Leiterli mountain station to the Stoss half-way station.
 Children will find lots to do here in the children’s paradise.

-77 km of cross-country ski trails and 74 km of winter walking trails round off the attractions of the Lenk winter paradise.
-At St. Stephan, there are connections to the expansive ski area of Gstaad-Saanenland.
+57 km of cross-country ski trails and 74 km of winter walking trails round off the attractions of the Lenk winter paradise.
 The family ski area by the Jaun pass near Boltigen and the family-friendly Rossberg ski lift can best be characterised as small and idyllic.

 Lenk, at an altitude of 1068 metres, is one the Swiss holiday resorts that has been awarded the «Families Welcome» quality mark and offers a wide and varied programme of children’s activities.
 In summer the «Strubeli» steam railway operates for the younger guests.
 Lenk has also established a reputation for itself with festivals and courses in the fields of culture and music.
 The tourism beginnings of Lenk go back to its sulphurous springs, which are believed to provide relief to sufferers of rheumatism and respiratory diseases.
 Even today, guests in the thermal baths of the Lenkerhof Alpine Resort continue to enjoy the beneficial effects of the spa waters.

 - Simme source and Simmen falls – the «seven sources» (springs) of the Simme and the finely sprayed water of the Simmen falls belong to the most beautiful natural water features of the Bernese Oberland.